 - Add the onion, green peppers, garlic, jalapeno peppers, sugar (if using), cilantro, salt, and vinegar to a large stockpot with the tomatoes.

 - Bring to a boil.
-Reduce heat and cook the vegetable mixture for 15 minutes.
+Reduce heat and cook the vegetable mixture for 15-30 minutes.
+If you want a thicker salsa, simmer for a longer period of time.

 Sterilize the canning jars and lids